Antonio7098/coach-up-frontend/docs/api/shared/headers.md

 - text/event-stream for SSE streaming endpoints

 ## Rate Limits
-- 429 with Retry-After header on limit exceeded
+- 429 with `Retry-After` header on limit exceeded.
-- Suggested headers (document if implemented):
+- Implemented headers (in-memory, best-effort) on `GET /api/v1/session-summary` responses:
+  - `X-RateLimit-Limit`: burst capacity for the token bucket.
+  - `X-RateLimit-Remaining`: remaining tokens after this request.
+  - `X-RateLimit-Reset`: seconds until tokens are replenished.
+  - On 429, `Retry-After` is also included.
-  - X-RateLimit-Limit, X-RateLimit-Remaining, X-RateLimit-Reset
+- Notes:
+  - Limiting is per client key derived from `x-forwarded-for`/`x-real-ip` and `user-agent`.
+  - This limiter is in-memory and not suitable for multi-instance production without a shared store.

+### Metrics
+- Prometheus counter for rate-limited responses: `coachup_ui_api_rate_limited_total{route,method,status,mode}`.
+  - Example route label: `/api/v1/session-summary`

 ## Tracing
 - Include requestId in all logs; optionally include hashed userId/sessionId/trackedSkillId/groupId